Things To See and Do in Swanage

 The Purbeck Way is a longer route linking Swanage with Corfe Castle and Wareham.
 Why not walk the Purbeck Way along the chalk ridge, enjoy afternoon tea in Corfe Castle, and catch a bus or steam train back?

 If you want a local perspective on the area, why not try a professional guided walk or tour?
 You will learn more about the world famous coastline and have an experience to remember!
 Or go Nordic Walking to combine a workout with amazing scenery!

-Enjoy an afternoon at the Swanage Beach Gardens Sports Park, where you can play tennis or basketball or have a go at putting or bowling.
+Enjoy an afternoon at Swanage Beach Gardens where you can play tennis and basketball or have a go at putting or bowling.
 All equipment can be hired so you don’t need to bring it on holiday with you!

 Try your hand at carving a stone animal, flower or sculpture at Burngate Stone Carving Centre in nearby Langton Matravers.
 They offer 2 hour course for adults and children and longer courses for adults.

 You can also download the Swanage Visitor Guide which includes a town map.

 Need extra advice?
 Contact our Information Centre for helpful information.

 Cumulus Outdoors offers unrivalled outdoor experience and a range of outdoor adventure experiences for families and private groups, a range of school residential programmes including field studies,...